Loniowsky/WordCounter/README.md

 ## Installation
 To be able to use the app just download [WordCounter.py](https://github.com/Loniowsky/WordCounter/blob/master/WordCounter.py). **[Python3](https://www.python.org/downloads/) interpreter needed!!!**
 ## Usage
-Before using **WordCounter** check out manual wchich is accesible by ./WordCounter.py -h.
+Before using **WordCounter** check out manual which is accesible by ./WordCounter.py -h.
 To use **WordCounter** properly you have to specify what you want to count.
 You can do this by using specified flags:

 * `-c` or `--chars` - count characters
 * `-l` or `--lines` - count lines